Public Holidays in France 2026 – National & Christian Holidays

 Regional Exceptions & Extra Holidays

-Alsace and the Moselle department (historical German-influenced region) observe two additional holidays: Good Friday and St Stephen’s Day (Dec 26) that are not public holidays elsewhere in France.
+Alsace and the Moselle department observe two additional public holidays: Good Friday and St Stephen’s Day (December 26).
+These holidays do not apply elsewhere in France.

 Public Observance & Closures